-The Global Log Parameters page contains fields for defining which events are recorded to which logs.
+The Logs - Global Parameters page contains fields for defining which events are recorded to which logs.
 It contains fields for enabling logs globally, and fields for defining log parameters.
 The Severity log messages are listed from the highest severity to the lowest.

-To open the Global Log Parameters page, click System-Logs-Global Parameters in the tree view.
+To open the Logs - Global Parameters page, click System $\rightarrow$ Logs $\rightarrow$ Global Parameters in the tree view.

-Figure 6-17.
-Global Log Parameters
+Figure 6-19.
+Logs - Global Parameters

-The Global Log Parameters page contains the following parameters:
+The Logs - Global Parameters page contains the following parameters:

-Logging - Enables device global logs for Cache, File, and Server Logs.
-Console logs are enabled by default.

-Log Authentication Events - Enables generating logs when users are authenticated.

-Log Copy Files Events - Enables generating logs when files are copied.
+- Logging Enables or disables device global logs for Cache, File, and Server Logs.
+Console logs are enabled by default. - Log Authentication Events Enables or disables generating logs when users are authenticated. - Log Copy Files Events Enables or disables generating logs when files are copied.

-Log Rename and Delete Files Events - Enables generating logs when backup configuration files are renamed or deleted.

-Log Management Access Events - Enables generating logs when the device is accessed using a management method.
-For example, each time the device is accessed using SSH, a device log is generated.

-Severity - The following are the available severity logs:

-Emergency - The highest warning level.
-If the device is down or not functioning properly, an emergency log message is saved to the specified logging location.

-Alert - The second highest warning level.
-An alert log is saved if there is a serious device malfunction, for example, an attempt was made to download a non-existing configuration file.

-Critical - The third highest warning level.
-A critical log is saved if a critical device malfunction occurs, for example, two device ports are not functioning, while the rest of the device ports remain functional.

-Error - A device error has occurred, for example, a copy operation has failed.

-Warning - The lowest level of a device warning.
-For example, the device is functioning, but a port link is currently down.

-Notice - Provides important device information.

-Informational - Provides device information.
-For example, a port is currently up.

-Debug - Provides debugging messages.

-NOTE: When a severity level is selected, all severity level choices above the selection are selected automatically.
+- Log Management Access Events Enables or disables generating logs when the device is accessed using a management method.
+For example, each time the device is accessed using SSH, a device log is generated. - Severity Displays the severity logs.
+The following are the severity log levels.
+When a severity level is selected, all severity level choices above the selection are selected automatically. - Emergency The highest warning level.
+If the device is down or not functioning properly, an emergency log message is saved to the specified logging location. - Alert The second highest warning level.
+An alert log is saved if there is a serious device malfunction, for example, an attempt was made to download a non-existing configuration file. - Critical The third highest warning level.
+A critical log is saved if a critical device malfunction occurs, for example, two device ports are not functioning, while the rest of the device ports remain functional. - Error A device error has occurred, for example, a copy operation has failed. - Warning The lowest level of a device warning.
+For example, the device is functioning, but a port link is currently down. - Notice Provides important device information. - Informational Provides device information.
+For example, a port is currently up. - Debug Provides debugging messages.